Skip to content

 An ADN prepares students for employment in the nursing field immediately after graduation.
 However, most ADN programs also provide students with an excellent foundation for further studies in nursing or in a closely related field.
 Many universities with four-year nursing programs maintain articulation agreements with two-year colleges that help ADN graduates transition to a four-year nursing program.

-Many colleges and universities now offer online RN-to-BSN programs.
+Sumner College offers an online RN-to-BSN program.
 Nurses no longer have to stop working while pursuing their BSN degree, since they can more easily fit online classes around their busy schedules.
 A typical BSN curriculum includes courses on topics such as emergency care; health assessment; nutrition; public and global health; and family, community, and population-based care.

 The amount of clinical or practicum hours in an RN-to-BSN program can vary greatly between schools.
 Most programs require students to follow a rotation-based clinical program.
 Student nurses train in different departments or clinical specialty areas, such as pediatrics or obstetrics, to gain a broad understanding of the nursing field and their professional duties and responsibilities.